What is GitHub?

 Andreessen Horowitz

-Andreessen Horowitz is a prominent venture capital firm known for investing in technology companies across various stages.
-Their focus often includes software, internet, and enterprise solutions, aiming to back disruptive innovations and market leaders.
+Andreessen Horowitz is a prominent venture capital firm known for its investments in technology companies, often supporting them through various growth stages.

 What's next for GitHub?